Alexander Mosolov: Works

-Among Mosolov's more notable pieces are his Four Newspaper Advertisements and Three Children's Scenes, written in 1926.
-In Four Newspaper Advertisements, Mosolov set four brief announcements in the newspaper Izvestiya to music.
-The topics of the four short pieces range from a lost dog to the announcement of a name change.
+Among Mosolov's more notable pieces are his Four Newspaper Announcements and Three Children's Scenes, written in 1926.
+In Four Newspaper Announcements, Mosolov set four brief reports in the newspaper Izvestiya to music.
+The topics of the four short pieces range from a lost dog to the declaration of a name change.
 In contrast, the text to Three Children's Scenes was written by Mosolov himself, and is much darker.
 The first, called "Mama, give me a needle, please!" is a short song in which the protagonist tortures a cat; the singer even mimics the screams of the cat, and the song ends with a sung shout of "A wicked creature!"

 Mosolov's most famous composition, Iron Foundry, was originally the final movement of a ballet suite titled, Steel.
 The work premiered in Moscow on December 4, 1927, in a concert held by the ACM to commemorate the tenth anniversary of the Revolution.
 Its Western debut was at the ISCM festival in Liège on September 6, 1930, and it came to America two months later when the Cleveland Symphony Orchestra held a performance.
 Although it was originally praised as "a mighty hymn to machine work" and as a piece that glorified industrialization and "the worker", as the years passed the piece began to receive criticism from increasingly conservative Soviet authorities.
 Some critics argued that the workers, ironically enough, didn't enjoy such music, while others argued that the workers, "for whom machine oil is mother's milk," were roused and inspired by music of their time.
 One critic found in the music "no organized will to victory, in fact very little besides the petty-bourgeois anarchy", while conceding that it was "striving to find an individual idiom"; another called it a "grossly formalistic perversion of a contemporary topic".
 Today, only Iron Foundry remains from Steel: the manuscripts were lost in 1929, the same year that Mosolov came under increased fire from Soviet authorities.